 in America.
 Bob Dylan and others built their reputations here.

-Turn right on MacDougal Street, another interesting
+Turn right on MacDougal Street, another lively and interesting

 street, and walk north.

 At the corner of Washington Square, turn left

 on Fourth Street (called Washington Square South east of here),

 and continue westbound toward the Avenue of the Americas.

 After crossing the Avenue of the Americas, Fourth